Try something new this winter!

 #3 | William Morris Gallery

 The William Morris Gallery is a public art gallery which is devoted to the life and legacy of William Morris.
 It is located in a beautiful grade II building in Walthamstow, N.E London in what was Morris’s family from in the 1800s.
 The gallery is free to visit and it hosts exhibitions throughout the year.
-The gallery is currently showing ‘Sheer Pleasure’, an exhibition which explores the artist Frank Brangwyn RA’s collection of Japanese prints and paintings as well as his collaboration with Japanese artists.
-There is also a photography exhibition which focuses on Red Saunders collection of re-imagined photographs which centre around Britain’s struggle for democracy.
+The gallery is soon showing ‘May Morris’, the most comprehensive survey of May Morris’s work to date.

 When?
 The gallery is open Wednesday-Sunday from 10am-5pm.